 Different kinds of careers

-This video from the NHS describes some of the careers on offer.
+This video from the NHS talks about different careers within nursing.

 What choices of GCSE and post-16 learning do I need to work in health?